Stoica-M/ATTINY212_STAR/README.md

 # ATTINY212_STAR
-ATTINY 212, star lighting control
+To this little star ornament, I added a small circuit based on an ATtiny212 microcontroller, along with a 18650 rechargeable battery and a TP4056 charging module.
+Since I didn’t want the star to stay lit continuously, I incorporated a real-time clock (RTC) to control the lighting schedule.
+The light turns on only for a specific period each day, after which the system enters sleep mode until the next cycle.
+This approach greatly extends battery life.

-I changed the classic circuit that kept that little star pointed all the time and included a small circuit that would automatically turn on and off the play of lights, so I set it to turn on for one hour a day every day. due to the lack of an external crystal, the start-up time decays over time
+However, because the ATtiny doesn’t use an external crystal for the RTC, I noticed that over time, there’s a drift in the activation schedule.
+To improve long-term accuracy, I plan to add a 32.768 kHz external crystal in a future version.